fluentassertions/fluentassertions.analyzers/docs/Nunit3Analyzer.md

 Assert.That(collection, Is.Empty); /* fail message:   Expected: <empty>
   But was:  < 1, 2, 3 >
  */
+Assert.That(collection, Has.Count.EqualTo(0)); /* fail message:   Expected: property Count equal to 0
+  But was:  3
+ */
+Assert.That(collection, Has.Count.Zero); /* fail message:   Expected: property Count equal to 0
+  But was:  3
+ */
 CollectionAssert.IsEmpty(collection); /* fail message:   Expected: <empty>
   But was:  < 1, 2, 3 >
  */